 The targets to be achieved and action plans for social responsibility and environmental conservation shall be prepared in writing.
-Such targets and action plans shall be the ones which can be evaluated in a quantitative manner to monitor the progress of activities.
+Such targets and action plans shall be the ones that can be evaluated quantitatively to monitor the progress of activities.

 6) Training